Skip to main content

 Analysing each rival through identical lenses — positioning, product, pricing, marketing, reviews — makes their strengths and gaps directly comparable.
 That comparability is what lets you spot market-wide patterns and decide where you can realistically differentiate.

-Use the competitor's website and pricing page, customer reviews on third-party sites, their social and content channels, and any public case studies or press.
-Fill each section with evidence rather than assumptions, and note where you are guessing.
+Use the competitor's website and pricing page, customer reviews on third-party sites (G2, Trustpilot, app stores), their social and content channels, job postings (which reveal priorities), and public case studies.
+Reviews are especially rich for spotting weaknesses.
+Fill each section with evidence rather than assumptions.

 The summary.
 Research only matters if it leads to a decision, so the framework ends by forcing you to name the single biggest threat and the single biggest opportunity — the inputs your strategy should actually act on.